genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/04_data-grid.md

 ## Prerequisites

-There are couple of steps that have to be done before seeing the user interface running.
+There are a couple of steps that have to be done before seeing the user interface running.
 You will also need to have your database running, the back end services deployed and have imported the example data in the csv files.

 ### Connecting the back end and front end